 6. Provide Context and Comprehensive Coverage

-Sensitive topics often require contextualization and comprehensive coverage to provide readers with a deeper understanding of the underlying issues and complexities at play.
-Offer background information, historical context, expert perspectives, and relevant data to enrich your reporting and offer a holistic view of the topic.
-Avoid oversimplification or sensationalization, and provide nuanced, balanced coverage that encourages critical thinking and empathy among your audience.
+Sensitive topics often require contextualization and comprehensive coverage to give readers a deeper understanding of the underlying issues and complexities at play.
+Offer background information, historical context, expert perspectives, and relevant data to enrich your reporting and provide a holistic view of the topic.
+Avoid oversimplification or sensationalization, and strive for nuanced, balanced coverage that encourages critical thinking and empathy among your audience.

 7. Prioritize Consent and Respect Privacy

 Respecting the privacy and autonomy of individuals involved in sensitive topics is essential for ethical journalism.
 Obtain informed consent from sources before using their personal stories, images, or information in your reporting, particularly when dealing with sensitive or traumatic content.
-Respect their right to privacy, anonymity, and dignity by withholding identifying details or sensitive information that could compromise their safety or well-being.
-Prioritize the well-being and agency of your sources throughout the reporting process.
+Respect their right to privacy, anonymity, and dignity by withholding identifying details or sensitive information that could compromise their safety or well‑being.
+Prioritizing the well‑being and agency of your sources throughout the reporting process is non‑negotiable.

 8. Seek Guidance and Support

 Covering sensitive topics can take an emotional toll on journalists, given the nature of the subject matter and the intensity of the stories involved.
-Seek guidance, support, and debriefing from colleagues, mentors, or mental health professionals to process your emotions, cope with vicarious trauma, and maintain your well-being while covering challenging topics.
-Practice self-care, set boundaries, and prioritize your mental health to sustain your resilience and compassion as a journalist reporting on sensitive issues.
+Seek guidance, support, and debriefing from colleagues, mentors, or mental health professionals to process your emotions, cope with vicarious trauma, and maintain your well‑being while covering challenging topics.
+Tools such as a reliable digital voice recorder can help you capture interviews accurately, reducing the need for repeated questioning and minimizing stress for both you and your sources.
+Practice self‑care, set boundaries, and prioritize your mental health to sustain your resilience and compassion as a journalist reporting on sensitive issues.

 Reading more: